pculligan/bootstrap-mac/README.md

 - Downloads stage‑1 and bootstrap‑config.json into `/tmp`
 - Executes stage‑1 under Homebrew Bash 5.x

-Stage‑0 has **zero dependencies** and works on any new macOS installation.
+Stage‑0 has **zero dependencies** and works on any new Apple Silicon macOS installation.

 ## Stage 1 — Unified Bootstrap